FREQUENTLY ASKED QUESTIONS (FAQ)

 What programs or activities does Future Stars support?

 Future Stars currently has two Hands on STEM programs that are held at the Faye Gray recreation center and the Muriel Smith Recreation center during the school year.
 To end the school year there is a Hands on STEM Fair held in spring.
-More information about the Hands on STEM programs and Fair can be found under the Activities tab (please put link to the activities tab).
+More information about the Hands on STEM programs and Fair can be found under the Programs tab.

 How do I sign up my child for the program?

-To sign up a youth for the Hands on STEM program, please do so at the following links (please put a link to sign up for the activities).
+To sign up a youth for the Hands on STEM program, please check out our programs and activities.

 Does my child have to be good at science or math to join the program?